m4ttsch/omscs-notes-notes/computer-networks/traffic-engineering.md

 ### Limit influence of neighbors
 Another goal of interdomain traffic engineering is to limit the influence of neighboring ASes.

-Specifically, we’d like to use BGP policies and changes to those policies that limit how neighboring ASes might change their behavior in response to changes to the BGP configuration that we make in our own network.
+Specifically, we'd like to use BGP policies and changes to those policies that limit how neighboring ASes might change their behavior in response to changes to the BGP configuration that we make in our own network.

 For example, an AS might try to make a path look longer with AS path prepending.